 Renaissance Emir: a Druze Warlord at the Court of the Medici

-(published April 2013 by Quartet Books of London: paperback to be published by Interlink USA, Spring 2014)
+(published April 2013 by Quartet Books of London: paperback published by Interlink USA imprint Olive Branch Press, June 2014)

 The genre is historical biography, the subject (Fakhr ad-Din Ma’n) a very unusual 17th-century Levantine prince.
 Unusual, because he defied the mighty Ottoman Empire at the height of its power, had to go into exile, and spent 5 years—from 1613 to 1618—in Europe, one of the very first non-Christian Levantines to reside there.
 He first stayed as a guest of the Medici in Florence, at the elegant Palazzo Medici-Riccardi.
 He (along with an entourage of several dozen others, mostly Muslim but including some Christians and Druze and one Jew) then went to Sicily and then Naples as guests of the Spanish Viceroy.

 The book includes research in original sources, especially one contemporary Arabic memoir, which I have newly translated from the Arabic and draw on extensively in the book.
 This is a unique document that makes fascinating and at times amusing reading today.

 As a source and a read in its own right, the memoir of his stay in Christendom is infinitely richer than the writings of Hassan al-Wazzan—“Leo Africanus”— for example.
 Amazingly, there is no biography of him in English, and none in any language for half a century.